-You may have to pay a penalty if you, knowingly or under circumstances amounting to gross negligence, have made a false statement or omission on your 2012 return.
+You may have to pay a penalty if you, knowingly or under circumstances amounting to gross negligence, have made a false statement or omission on your 2016 return.

 The penalty is equal to the greater of:

-waive this penalty.
+However, if you voluntarily tell us about an amount you failed to report and/or credits you overstated, we may waive this penalty.
 For more information, see Voluntary Disclosures Program.